JasperFx/jasper/documentation/documentation/messaging/transports/azureservicebus.md

 ## Installing

 The only thing you need to do is to install the `Jasper.AzureServiceBus` Nuget to your Jasper application.
 This will add the client libraries for Azure Service Bus access and add the transport to your application automatically.

+If Jasper is not auto-discovering the Azure Service Bus, you can also explicitly register the transport as shown below:

+<[sample:AppWithAzureServiceBus]>

 In terms of configuration, there's a few things to worry about:

 1. Azure Service Bus connection strings, described in the next section
 2. Configuring Jasper listeners and publishing rules through Uri values, also described in this document